BrianHicks/elm-string-graphemes/README.md

 That said, word and sentence segmentation rely on grapheme segmentation, so you're on the right track by asking this!
 [UAX #29](https://unicode.org/reports/tr29/) has guidance here.

+### Why not "fix" `elm/core`'s `String` instead of writing a new package?

+The `String` module solves a different—but overlapping—set of problems.
+For example, you do not always want to work with graphemes: sometimes you need to be able to decompose into codepoints or operate at the byte level.
+As usual, it's all tradeoffs.

+That said, if it eventually becomes obvious that merging into core would be a good thing we may do that.
+In that case, we would probably just keep equivalents of `String.Graphemes.uncons` and `String.Graphemes.foldl`.
+Everything else is implemented in terms of those two operations.

 ## License

 This code in this project is licensed under the BSD 3-Clause license, located at LICENSE in the source.